-Continuous scan mode takes full advantage of the capabilities of the DT9832 Series modules.
+Continuous scan mode takes full advantage of the capabilities of the DT9836 Series modules.
 Use continuous scan mode if you want to accurately control the period between successive simultaneous conversions of all channels in a channel list.
-You specify the channel list, clock source, trigger source, scan mode, and buffer using software.
+You can specify the channel list, clock source, trigger source, scan mode, and buffer using software.

-When it detects an initial trigger, the module simultaneously samples all of the input channels, including the digital inputs, counter/timers, and quadrature decoders, and converts the data from the analog input channels.
+When it detects an initial trigger, the module simultaneously samples all of the input channels, including the digital inputs, counter/timers, and quadrature decoders, and converts the analog inputs.
 If the channel is included in the channel list, the sampled data is placed in the allocated buffer(s) and the operation continues until the allocated buffers are filled or until you stop the operation.
-Refer to page 74 for more information about buffers.
+Refer to page 77 for more information about buffers.

-The conversion rate is determined by the frequency of the input sample clock; refer to page 70 for more information about the input sample clock.
+The conversion rate is determined by the frequency of the input sample clock; refer to page 74 for more information about the input sample clock.
 The sample rate, which is the rate at which a single entry in the channel list is sampled, is the same as the conversion rate due to the simultaneous nature of the module.

 To select continuous scan mode, use software to specify the data flow as Continuous and to specify the initial trigger (the trigger source that starts the operation).
-You can select a software trigger, an external, positive digital (TTL) trigger, an external, negative digital (TTL) trigger, or a positive analog threshold trigger as the initial trigger.
-Refer to page 73 for more information about the supported trigger sources.
+You can select a software trigger, an external, positive digital (TTL) trigger, external, negative digital (TTL) trigger, or an analog threshold trigger as the initial trigger.
+Refer to page 76 for more information about the supported trigger sources.